realworldocaml/book/en/compiler-output-formats.md

   if a > b then a else b
 ```

-Compiling this code with `-S` will result in a significantly more complex
+Compiling this code with `-S` results in a significantly more complex assembly
-assembly implementation of the same function.
+out for the same function.

 ```
 _camlCompare_poly__cmp_1008: